AthN3090/Pin-up/README.md

 * Now, An icon of the extension will appear on the browser window besides the menu option.

 Step 2: Strting the server
 * Open Nodejs terminal inside the 'server' folder of the project.
-* Open the server, type the following command
+* Edit the server file, Add your secondary email details.
 ```
-node server.js
+function notifyUser(email,url){

+    const transporter = nodemailer.createTransport({
+        service:'gmail',
+        auth: {
+          user: "Your email", //your email
+          pass: "your password" //you can encrypt this or use a global node variable instead
+        }
+      });
 ```
-* The server will be running at lolcalhost:8000/
+* The server will be running at localhost:8000/

+Step 3: Start using the extension :)
+* Go to your suitable website and then open the extension by clicking on the icon.
+* Add your email
+* Click Pin this page!
+Now when

 ## Built With